dart-lang/language/accepted/future-releases/3009-inference-using-bounds/feature-specification.md

 more beneficial examples are discussed afterwards.

-In the motivating example, adding the best-effort bound approximation didn't affect the result since the set of constraints for `X` already contained a lower-bound constraint for `X` (`C <# X`), and that constraint had the priority over the upper-bound "best-effort" approximation constraint, since type `C` is fully known (i.e. doesn't contain `_`).
-In the current proposal ***we aim to derive a lower-bound constraint by combining the already existing lower-bound constraint with the actual bound***.
+In the motivating example, adding the best-effort bound approximation didn't affect the result.
+The set of constraints for `X` already contained a lower-bound constraint for `X` (`C <# X`), and that constraint has the priority over the upper-bound "best-effort" approximation constraint, since type `C` is fully known (i.e. doesn't contain `_`).

+With this feature, we derive a lower-bound constraint by combining the already existing lower-bound constraint with the actual bound.

 In general, if we have two type constraints of the form `E <: Y` and `Y <: F`, where `Y` is a type variable and `E` and `F` are type